core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

       Otherwise, the client hereafter considers the received 'kid' as the current Recipient ID for the server.

-* In step 5, when decrypting the COSE object using the Recipient Key, the Signature Encryption Algorithm from the Common Context MUST be used.
+* In step 5, when decrypting the COSE object using the Recipient Key, the Group Encryption Algorithm from the Common Context MUST be used.

    In addition, the client performs the following actions for each ongoing Non-Notification Group Exchange.